 A 6-month trial compared a very-low-carbohydrate diet (VLCD) to a calorie-restricted low-fat (CRLF) diet to promote weight loss in healthy, obese women.

-A study published in the New England Journal of Medicine compared 3 diets–the Mediterranean diet, a low-fat diet, and a low-carbohydrate diet for weight loss.
+A study published in the New England Journal of Medicine compared three diets for weight loss: the Mediterranean diet, a low-fat diet, and a low-carbohydrate diet.
 The study followed participants for 2-years–an extraordinarily long time for diet studies.

 A study with 79 obese adults found that cutting carbs/sugar intake to less than 30 grams per day resulted in an average loss of 8.8 pounds more than participants who restricted fat to less than 30% of daily calories over 6 months.